borregaio/team-profile-generator/README.md

 2. **Create Questions to be Prompted for Every Employee with Inquirer:**

     - Define a set of questions using the [Inquirer package](https://www.npmjs.com/package/inquirer) to prompt users for information about each team member.
-Customize questions based on the role (e.g., additional questions for engineers).
+Customise questions based on the role (e.g., additional questions for engineers).
         ```javascript
         const initialQuestions = [
             {